 Which Diet Should I Follow?

 If you are looking into either of these two diets, you should choose the diet you believe will be the most sustainable long term.
 Think of it as a lifestyle change.
-Would you prefer to eliminate carbs from your diet completely?
-Or would you prefer to simply get more whole foods in and follow a healthy diet?
-If you are leaning more towards the paleo option but don't quite know where to begin, I would suggest to check out a meal delivery service such as Trifecta, which offers all-organic ready to eat paleo meals.
+Would you prefer to eliminate carbs and focus more on satiating fats and proteins?
+Or would you prefer to simply get more whole foods in and follow a generally healthy diet?
+If you are ready to get started on either diet, but not sure where to start, check out a meal delivery service such as Trifecta, which offers all-organic ready to eat paleo and keto meals.